microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Data-Mapping.md

     ```

-### B. Exclude primitive extensions and inline resources
+### Exclude primitive extensions and inline resources

-Extensions on primitive types are usually begin with underline prefix in raw FHIR json data, and [line resources](https://www.hl7.org/fhir/resource.html#Resource) (E.g. "contained" and "outcome" properties.) are flexiable FHIR resource data properties, those 2 kind of fields will be excluded in parquet files.
+Extensions on primitive types usually begin with a underline prefix in the raw FHIR JSON data.
+Line [Resources](https://www.hl7.org/fhir/resource.html#Resource) such as "contained" and "outcome" properties are flexiable FHIR resource data properties.
+These two kinds of fields are excluded in Parquet files.

 ```javascript
 /* Raw FHIR Json data */